DewGew/dzgaboard-plugins/README.md

-# Domoboard plugins
+# Dzgaboard plugins

-Domoboard is a dashboard for Domoticz based on Python Flask.
+Dzgaboard is a dashboard for Domoticz based on Python Flask.
 The decision was made to use Domoticz as an backend because it is a powerful framework for home automation.
 Flask was choosen to get all the powerful features that Python offers.

 This git repository contains all available plugins for Domoboard.

 # Quick install

-On the settings page Domoboard offers a tab which allows users to install plugins automatically.
+On the settings page Dzgaboard offers a tab which allows users to install plugins automatically.
 Using this page plugins from this GitHub page can be installed in just one click.

 ![alt tag](https://domoboard.nl/domoboard_images/domoboard_plugin_install.png)